chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 it :: Num a => a
 ```

 The GHC of old version would tell `it :: Integer`.
 Haskell has several numeric types.
 For example, a literal number such as `1` could, depending on the context in which it appears, be an integer or a floating point value.
-In the context of `ghci`, an integral number used to default to the type of `Integer`, the value of which is bounded only by your system\'s memory capacity, and a floating number used to default to `Double`.
+In the context of `ghci`, an integral number used to default to the type of `Integer`, the value of which is bounded only by your system's memory capacity, and a floating number used to default to `Double`.

 However, the recent GHC doesn't give such a specific type. `Num a => a` means that, in effect, the type is numeric.
 We will see more of this style of type annotation in [Chapter 6, Using Type Classes](06-using-typeclasses.md).

-Rational numbers don\'t look quite the same as integers.
+Rational numbers don't look quite the same as integers.
 To construct a rational number, we use the `(%)` operator.
 The numerator is on the left, the denominator on the right.

 ```screen
 ghci> :m +Data.Ratio